Andallfor/Barnes-Hut-Simulation/README.md

 # Features
 1. **Leapfrog integration** (default Δt = 0.0025) is used to calculated each body's position from applied force.
 2. **Incremental center of mass calculations** instead of needing to re-traverse all children nodes.
 For example, the removal of a child node will automatically apply the correct new CoM to all of its parent nodes, rather then needing to request the parent to recalculate their CoM.
 3. **Direct access to bodies** via caching them into an array.
-The quad tree structure is used when calculating body forces while this cache is used for optimized drawing and actually applying the force (i.e. when calculating leapfrog integration).
+The quadtree structure is used when calculating body forces while this cache is used for optimized drawing and actually applying the force (i.e. when calculating leapfrog integration).
-4. **Tail recursion during body insertion** into quad tree.
+4. **Tail recursion during body insertion** into quadtree.
 While not strictly necessary (and technically slightly harms performance), this helps prevent stack overflows when two bodies collide.
 5. **Atan2 approximation**.
 This can be disabled through the USE_ATAN2_APPROX directive in [body.cpp](src/body.cpp).

 # Improvements